 The Medical Power of Attorney

-A medical power of attorney is a legal instrument that allows an individual to appoint an agent to act on their behalf in regard to making healthcare decisions should that person become unable to make decisions for themselves.
-A medical power of attorney allows a patient to place a loved one or trusted friend in charge of making decisions rather than strangers who might not always have the best interests of the patient in mind.
+A medical power of attorney is a legal document that allows an individual to appoint an agent (also called a healthcare proxy or healthcare power of attorney) to act on their behalf in regard to making healthcare decisions should that person become unable to make decisions for themselves.
+The persons appointed as agents can include a family member, close friend, spouse, or adult child.
+Note that it is important to choose someone trustworthy and familiar with your wishes.

 The Varied Role of a Medical Power of Attorney